 The climate is temperate continental, and is subject to wide temperature and precipitation ranges throughout the year.
-Mean monthly temperature varies from a low of minus -11.3 degrees Celsius (12°F) in January to a high of 29.1 degrees Celsius (84°F) in July.
+Mean monthly temperature varies from an average low of minus - 11.3 degrees Celsius (12°F) in January to an average high of 29.1 degrees Celsius (84°F) in July.
 Average rainfall equivalent precipitation varies from 1.8 centimeters (0.7 inches) in January to 12.6 centimeters (4.96 inches) in June.